Kotlin/KEEP/proposals/context-sensitive-resolution.md

 * _Type position_: as the right-hand side of `is`, both in standalone and branch conditions.
 * _Expression position_: in any place where an expression is expected.

 Note the restrictive nature of the type position.
-Improved resolution is not available anywhere else: not in type annotations for variables, not in the list of supertypes or generic constraints, and so on.
+Context-sensitive resolution is not available anywhere else: not in type annotations for variables, not in the list of supertypes or generic constraints, and so on.

-In **type position** only classifiers which are both _nested_ and _sealed inheritors_ of the expected type are available.
+In **type position** only classifiers which are both _nested_ and _sealed inheritors_ of the contextually-defined type are available.

 ```kotlin
 sealed interface Either<out E, out A> {